Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 8 Juni 2025 12.29.14 UTC
+- WIB: Minggu, 8 Juni 2025 13.37.35 UTC
-- WITA: Minggu, 8 Juni 2025 13.29.14 UTC
+- WITA: Minggu, 8 Juni 2025 14.37.35 UTC
-- WIT: Minggu, 8 Juni 2025 14.29.14 UTC
+- WIT: Minggu, 8 Juni 2025 15.37.35 UTC

 Kutipan Inspiratif:
-"Technology without hatred can be a blessing.
-Technology with hatred is always a disaster."
+"If you don’t go after what you want, you’ll never have it.
+If you don’t ask, the answer is always no. If you don’t step forward, you’re always in the same place."

-Kategori: technology
+Kategori: motivational